breez3young/breez3young/README.md

 ![](https://komarev.com/ghpvc/?username=breez3young&color=blueviolet&style=flat)
 ## Biography
-🔭 I’m currently a Ph.D. student at Tsinghua University, fortunate to work closely with [Dr. Chenjia Bai](https://baichenjia.github.io/).
+🔭 I’m currently a Ph.D. student at Tsinghua University, fortunate to work closely with [Dr. Chenjia Bai](https://baichenjia.github.io/) and [Prof. Chongjie Zhang](https://mig-ai.github.io/person-zhangchongjie.html).
 I received my Bachelor’s degree in Automation at Tsinghua University, advised by Prof. Li Li.
 See [my homepage](https://breez3young.github.io/) for full publication list.
 ## Research Interests
 ✨ I aim to develop a general world model that can empower agents with intelligent, generalizable and interpretable decision-makinig capability.
 To this end, I mainly focus on:
 - Reinforcement Learning and its applications in the real world